Docs / Meeting Recording / How Recording Works

 What happens after recording

 Once a recording ends, the full transcript is saved to QuickContract's local database.
-From there you can review the conversation, search through it, or use the Deal-to-Contract agent to turn the discussion into a draft agreement.
+From there you can review the conversation, search through it, or use the Sales-call-to-MSA workflow to turn the discussion into a draft agreement.
 The transcript retains speaker labels, so the AI knows which terms were proposed by which party.